student advisory council

 Ethnic Studies as a Graduation Requirement

-If you are interested in becoming a future “SAC EXECUTIVE BOARD MEMBER” please read, complete the application and send to Mark-Carnero@scusd.edu A detailed list of pre-requistes are outlined for prospective candidate.
+Applications for the 2023-2024 school year are now open!
+To apply, please review the following application packet above.
+A detailed list of the responsibilities, duties, and qualifications are outlined for prospective candidates.
 Please note that at this time we are only accepting incoming 10th to 12th grade students.